smartemission/smartemission/docs/platform/architecture.rst

 NB since FIWARE is not yet available we run on standard VPS systems.

-The Test and Production environments will also have separate IP-adresses and domains:
+The Test and Production environments have separate IP-adresses and domains:
-``data.test.smartemission.nl`` and  ``data.smartemission.nl`` respectively.
+`test.smartemission.nl <http://test.smartemission.nl>`_ and  `data.smartemission.nl  <http://data.smartemission.nl>`_ respectively.